mlpce/slinput/README.md

 1) Include the header with **#include "include/slinput.h"**
 2) Call **SLINPUT_CreateState**.
 This will create a state pointer.
 The function takes parameters for allocation callbacks, but these can be left at null to use defaults.
 3) Call **SLINPUT_Get** in your input loop.
 The function takes a parameter for the prompt to display, a parameter for the initial string to place in the buffer (which can be null), and also a buffer in which to store the input text. **SLINPUT_Get** returns an int value.
 This will be >= 1 if text was input (actually the number of characters in the buffer), 0 if CTRL-D was pressed, or negative if an error occurred.
-The buffer_chars parameter is the size of the buffer in SLICHAR characters, not the buffer size in bytes.
+The buffer_chars parameter is the size of the buffer in **sli_char** characters, not the buffer size in bytes.
 4) Optionally, save the input text into history using **SLINPUT_Save**.
 The next time **SLINPUT_Get** is called it will appear in history (select with cursor up or down and choose with enter).
 5) When finished, call **SLINPUT_DestroyState**.

 ## A note on character types and slinput_config.h

-The character type used by slinput is a preprocessor define **SLICHAR**.
-This **#define** is contained in **slinput_config.h** which is generated at configure time by cmake - you will see it generated in the **build-atari-st** or **build-linux** directories. **SLICHAR** is defined as **wchar_t**.
+The character type used by slinput is a typedef **sli_char**.
+This typedef is contained in **slinputc.h** which is generated at configure time by cmake - you will see it generated in the **build-atari-st** or **build-linux** directories. **sli_char** is typedef'd as **wchar_t**.
 On the Atari ST with vbcc, **wchar_t** is one byte in size.
 On Linux it is four bytes.

-**slinput_config.h** also contains another define, **SLICHAR_SIZE**.
-This gives the size of **SLICHAR** in bytes as a preprocessor define, which can be useful in client code for conditional compilation (e.g. on the Atari ST which doesn't use multibyte characters).
+**slinputc.h** also contains a define, **SLI_CHAR_SIZE**.
+This gives the size of **sli_char** in bytes as a preprocessor define, which can be useful in client code for conditional compilation (e.g. on the Atari ST which doesn't use multibyte characters).

 The Linux adaptation uses **mbsrtowcs** and **wcsrtombs** to convert between multibyte and wide characters.
 It is important therefore to set the locale for **LC_CTYPE** appropriately.

 ## Issues

-Combining diacriticals don't render/work correctly.
+Combining diacriticals don't render/work correctly on Linux.